reincubate/ricloud/README.md

 api.backup_client.download_file(device_id, file_id, out)
 ```

-#### Sample `file_id`s

-Common hash keys associated with apps for direct file access include the following.

-* SMS: `3d0d7e5fb2ce288813306e4d4636395e047a3d28`
-* WhatsApp: `1b6b187a1b60b9ae8b720c79e2c67f472bab09c0`, `1c6a49018bcace96656e4fe8f08d572ce071b92c`, `7c7fba66680ef796b916b067077cc246adacf01d`
-* Viber: `b39bac0d347adfaf172527f97c3a5fa3df726a3a`
-* Kik: `8e281be6657d4523710d96341b6f86ba89b56df7`

 ## Troubleshooting

-### The JSON feed returns a message: "Contact enterprise@reincubate.com for access to this data"

-This message will be returned when the demonstration key is used.
-Please contact us for a trial key with access to more data.
-If you already have a trial key, are you correctly specifying it in your `~/.ricloud.ini` file?
-Note that the file has a period at the start.

-### I'm trying to pull an app's database file by `file_id` but I'm not getting any data back

-`file_id`s are derived from an SHA-1 hash of the file's path and name, so they are constant for any given file.
-If the file's attributes or content change, it won't affect the hash.

-However, sometimes app authors change the name of the file they store data in (and sometimes Apple do in new iOS releases).
-That's why, for instance, there several different `file_id`s to examine when getting WhatsApp data.
-These `file_id`s could be changed any time an app is updated.

-This is one of the reasons we recommend users pull our JSON feeds instead of working with files and manipulating them directly.
-Using the JSON feeds, one needn't worry over the efficacy of SQL, PList parsing or undeletion, and the JSON feeds are quicker and much simpler to work with.
+See the iCloud API [support page](https://www.reincubate.com/contact/support/icloud-api/?utm_source=github&utm_medium=ricloud-py&utm_campaign=ricloud).

-## Need more functionality?
+## <a name="more"></a>Need more functionality?

+Reincubate's vision is to provide data access, extraction and recovery technology for all app platforms, be they mobile, desktop, web, appliance or in-vehicle.

-Reincubate builds world class iOS and app data access and recovery technology.
-The company was founded in 2008 and was first to market with iOS backup extraction technology, consumer backup decryption, and more recently with enterprise iCloud support.
-Clients include law enforcement, government and security organisations in the US and internationally, and to corporations as large as Microsoft and IBM.
+The company was founded in 2008 and was first to market with both iOS and iCloud data extraction technology.
+With over half a decade's experience helping law enforcement and security organisations access iOS data, Reincubate has licensed software to government, child protection and corporate clients around the world.

-> Users with simpler needs may wish to try the [iPhone Backup Extractor](http://www.iphonebackupextractor.com), which provides a set of iCloud functionality better suited to consumers.

-With six years' experience helping police forces, law firms and forensics labs access iOS data, the company can help enterprise users with:
+The company can help users with:

 * iCloud access and data recovery
 * Recovery of data deleted from SQLite databases
 * Bulk iOS data recovery
 * Forensic examination of iOS data
-* Passcode, password and keybag analysis
+* Passcode, password, keybag and keychain analysis
 * Custom iOS app data extraction
 * Advanced PList, TypedStream and Mbdb manipulation

-Contact [Reincubate](mailto:enterprise@reincubate.com) for more information, or see our site at [reincubate.com](https://www.reincubate.com).
+Contact the [enterprise team](mailto:enterprise@reincubate.com) for more information, or see [reincubate.com](https://www.reincubate.com/?utm_source=github&utm_medium=ricloud-py&utm_campaign=ricloud).

 ## Terms & license

+See the `LICENSE.md` file for details on this implentation's license.
 Users must not use the API in any way that is unlawful, illegal, fraudulent or harmful; or in connection with any unlawful, illegal, fraudulent or harmful purpose or activity.
-See the `LICENSE` file.
-Full terms are available from [Reincubate](mailto:enterprise@reincubate.com).
+Full terms are available from the [enterprise team](mailto:enterprise@reincubate.com).

-Copyright &copy; Reincubate Ltd, 2011 - 2015, all rights reserved.